renan-peres/renan-peres/README.md

 <hr style="border:px solid; width:100%;"/>

-I am a data engineering and business intelligence professional with a strong background in Accounting & Finance.
-My passion lies in leveraging data to create solutions that drive financial growth sustainable competitive advantage for businesses.
+Business Intelligence (BI) Developer and Analytics Engineer with a solid foundation in accounting and finance.

 If you'd like to connect, please reach out to me on LinkedIn or via email.